 Take baby steps at first.
 See what you can handle.
 What tasks can you learn to do when you aren’t feeling 100%?
 I promise that once you start accomplishing some of those goals, it’ll completely change your outlook.

 Will this cure your chronic illness?
 Nope, but it’ll help you feel better about yourself and when you start feeling better about yourself, you’ll begin to have better days and actually look forward to what you have on your agenda.
-Anything is better than laying around exhausted and in pain all day.
+Anything is better than lying around exhausted and in pain all day.
 Remember, you can still be productive while living with a chronic illness.

 Do you have a daily struggle with a chronic illness?
 Leave a comment below and tell me how you cope.
 Tell me what your goals are and then take that first step to making your day a little more enjoyable!